 Faeeza’s Masters dissertation done at the University of Warwick was entitled: ‘Notions of Scholarly Religious Knowledge Authorities in Muslim Societies and Muslim Women’s Movements as Challenges to the Current Status Quo.’

-Faeeza has recently received recognition for her commitment to Lifelong Learning and Education in 2010.
+Faeeza has received recognition for her commitment to Lifelong Learning and Education in 2010.
 She was also awarded the Youth in Community and Leadership Award 2010 by the Universal Peace Federation (UPF) and the Women’s Federation for World Peace (WFWP).

 She has commented in the media several times on key issues affecting Muslim women in the UK.
 This includes interviews for Sky News, BBC News, ITV news and ITV's 'This Morning'.